Top 5 Benefits to Omnichannel Marketing

-When it comes to being served ads or receiving an email from a brand, there is nothing that generates more pleasure than receiving personalised, relevant and appropriate content.
+When it comes to being served ads or receiving an email from a brand, there is nothing that generates more pleasure than receiving personalized, relevant, and appropriate content.

 And, thankfully, it is happening more and more.

-However, have you ever received a “please subscribe” email or advert for a service you already subscribe too?
+However, have you ever received a “please subscribe” email or advert for a service you already subscribe to?
 Your gym?
-Your ready-meal service? (come on, we’re city-folk 😊) Your puppy’s walking company?
-Not only is this a waste of time for the customer, it is a poor brand experience.
+Your ready-meal service? (come on, we’re city-folk) Your puppy’s walking company?
+Not only is this a waste of time for the customer, but it is also a poor brand experience.

 15 years ago the average consumer typically used two touch-points when buying an item and only 7% regularly used more than four.
 Today consumers use an average of almost six touch-points with nearly 50% regularly using more than four (Marketing Week).